 I'm just thinking like the words "read only."
 Yeah, I would only put - I probably wouldn't use a dash when I'm searching as a user because I'm lazy.

 But when I'm writing it, I would still have the dash because that's how it's supposed to be.
-And also thank goodness for Hummingbird - however many aeons ago at this point - like Google knows that it's the same thing.
+And also thank goodness for Hummingbird - however many eons ago at this point - like Google knows that it's the same thing.
 Um, you know.
 Tory do you remember those days of like, having to make a page for every single iteration of a keyword - god that sucked.
 So glad we don't do that anymore!
 I would say always, always lean towards, "How is it - how are users expecting it to be?
 Or like be grammatically correct."
 Unless maybe your Urban Dictionary and you don't have to care.

 Tory Gray 11:39